 The Hashicorp Vault is used to store secrets required by Airflow instances and injected via sidecar by each Airflow component.
 The ELK stack stores all logs related to Airflow instances and is used for troubleshooting any instance.
 Datadog, Slack, and PagerDuty are used to send alerts.

-Doing things at scale
+Doing Things at Scale

 There are two kinds of scaling we need to talk about:

-- scaling of Airflow instances on a resource level handling different loads
+- Scaling of Airflow instances on a resource level handling different loads

-- scaling in terms of teams served on the platform
+- Scaling in terms of teams served on the platform

 To scale Airflow instances, we set the request and the limit of each Airflow component allowing any of the components to scale up easily.
 To scale out Airflow workers, we decided to enable the horizontal pod autoscaler (HPA) using Memory and CPU parameters.
 The cluster autoscaler on EKS helps in scaling the platform to accommodate more teams.

-Moreover, we categorized all our Airflow instances in three sizes (small, medium, and large) to efficiently use the resources.
+Moreover, we categorised all our Airflow instances in three sizes (small, medium, and large) to efficiently use the resources.
 This was based on how many hourly/daily jobs it scheduled.
 Each Airflow instance type has a specific RDS instance type and storage, Redis instance type and CPU and memory, request/limit for scheduler, worker, web server, and flower.
-There are different Airflow configurations for each instance type to optimize the given resources to the Airflow instance.
+There are different Airflow configurations for each instance type to optimise the given resources to the Airflow instance.

 The Airflow team builds and releases one common base Docker image for each Airflow version.
 The base image has Airflow installed with specific versions, as well as common Python packages, plugins, helpers, tests, patches, and so on.